The CFRE is a Practice-based Credential

 Each exam question is both rooted in one of the task categories and referenced to at least one (and preferably two) specific and commonly accepted professional texts that support its correct answer.

 Only those tasks performed most frequently or deemed most critical by the majority of respondents are included on the exam.
 This means the exam covers a broad base of fundraising knowledge.

 Candidates with a great deal of knowledge in one focused area will still need to have some familiarity with other areas of fundraising.
 Likewise, candidates need not feel they should be experts in every type of fundraising.

-The detailed results of this international survey underpin the current CFRE examination.
+The detailed results of this international survey underpin the current CFRE Exam.
 The job analysis is updated every five years to assure the exam and the eligibility requirements reflect current fundraising practice.
-The next job analysis will be conducted in 2019.
+The next job analysis will be conducted in 2027.